 EDITOR’S NOTE: Aldi also sells a larger walk-in greenhouse from time to time, often a little earlier in the spring than this one.
-You can read our brief thoughts on that model here.
+You can read our review of that model here.

 This post contains affiliate links.